 Being able to express emotions in a healthy way is a huge accomplishment.
 It allows one to not hold on to negative emotions that can lead to more serious issues.
 But, those struggling with mental health issues like eating disorders may have difficulty with expressing emotions.
 In most cases, women struggling with eating disorders attempt to cover their negative emotions with self-harming eating behaviors.
-So, getting comfortable with expressing emotions is an important part of the recovery process.
+So, getting comfortable with expressing emotions is an important part of the eating disorder recovery process.
 Certainly, throughout treatment, women are encouraged to express their feelings in therapy sessions.
 And, can learn how to better express emotions so that healing can commence.
 In this article, we discuss how people in recovery for eating disorders can work to better share their emotions.

 Stop Avoiding Your Emotions